tayciryahmed/chatbot/README.md

-A simple chatbot using cosine similarity
+A chatbot using cosine similarity
-Created by Taycir Yahmed as the starter code for a machine learning bot.

 <h2>Usage</h2>